ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/module_overview.md

 ### The atmospheric $\ce{CO_{2}}$ balance

 The atmospheric $\ce{CO_{2}}$ submodule calculates the vertical profile of atmospheric
 $\ce{CO_{2}}$ below the canopy.
-It takes into account the carbon assimilation/respiration from plants and respiration from animals and soil microbes and mixes vertically depending on wind speed below the canopy.
+It takes into account the carbon assimilation/ respiration from plants and respiration from animals and soil microbes and mixes vertically depending on wind speed below the canopy.

 ## Disturbance Module